-After you switch to the new MDM authority, there will likely be transition time (up to eight hours) before the device checks in and synchronizes with the service.
-You're required to configure settings in the new MDM authority to make sure enrolled devices will continue to be managed and protected after the change.
+After you switch to the new MDM authority, there's some transition time (up to eight hours) before the device checks in and synchronizes with the service.
+You're required to configure settings in the new MDM authority to make sure that enrolled devices continue to be managed and protected after the change.

 - Devices must connect with the service after the change so that the settings from the new MDM authority (Intune standalone) replace the existing settings on the device.

 - After you change the MDM authority, some of the basic settings (such as profiles) from the previous MDM authority will remain on the device for up to seven days or until the device connects to the service for the first time.
-It's recommended that you configure apps and settings (like policies, profiles, and apps) in the new MDM authority as soon as possible and deploy the setting to the user groups that contains users who have existing enrolled devices.
+You should configure apps and settings (such as policies, profiles, and apps) in the new MDM authority as soon as possible and deploy the setting to the user groups that contain users who have existing enrolled devices.
 As soon as a device connects to the service after the change in MDM authority, it will receive the new settings from the new MDM authority and prevent gaps in management and protection.

 - Devices that don't have associated users (typically when you have iOS/iPadOS Device Enrollment Program or bulk enrollment scenarios) aren't migrated to the new MDM authority.
 For those devices, you need to call support for assistance to move them to the new MDM authority.

-Enabling coexistence lets you use Intune for a new set of users while continuing to use Basic Mobility and Security for the existing users.
-You control which devices are managed by Intune through the user.
-If a user is assigned an Intune license or is using Intune co-management with Configuration Manager, then all their enrolled devices will be managed by Intune.
+By enabling coexistence, you can use Intune for a new set of users while continuing to use Basic Mobility and Security for the existing users.
+You can control which devices are managed by Intune through the user.
+Intune manages all the devices enrolled by a user, if the user has an Intune license or uses Intune co-management with Configuration Manager.
 Otherwise, the user is managed by Basic Mobility and Security.

 There are three major steps to enable coexistence: